Mayfly – Identification and Treatments

 How to Identify:

-Mayfly – Identification and Treatments.
-There are many species of Mayfly, but they can all be identified by their two pairs of wings, a fact which sets them apart from true flies, which only have one pair.
+Mayfly – There are many species of Mayfly, but they can all be identified by their two pairs of wings, a fact which sets them apart from true flies, which only have one pair.
 Mayflies can vary in size from 1-30 mm long, vary in color but they typically have dark bodies with pale wings.
-They can also be easily identified by their elongated abdomen and double “tails’ which branch off it.
+They can also be easily identified by their elongated abdomen and double “tails’ which branch off of it.

 Mayflies are aquatic insects who prefer fresh water.
 Female mayflies lay their eggs in water, which hatch into nymphs and live near the bottom.
 These nymphs eat organic material such as algae or other smaller insects.
 However, these nymphs are susceptible to becoming food themselves as they have many natural predators.
 These nymphs then leave the water and turn into subimagos, the final stage before adulthood.
 The subimagos then molt a final time to become sexually mature adults which only live for a few days.
 The males die after mating and the females die after they lay their eggs.